Nvos/comparison2023/svelte.md

 - Works amazingly well for low complexity but becomes problematic to reason about and manage along with complexity grow
 - Magical `$: {statement}` only works in `.svelte` files which makes it problematic as it means extracting state logic to separate file isn't simple copy paste.
 It is necessary to refactor reactive statements used in `.svelte` file to use functions from `svelte/store`.
 Then After importing state from extracted logic prefixing variables with `$` is necessary.
+- Handles granularity of updates at component level, determining dependencies at compile time to remove need for runtime subscription system (stores are exception)

 ### Store